vighneshiyer/vighneshiyer.com/content/research/blog/2025_10-research_idea_dump.md

   - These Baby cores aren't powerful enough to use for RTL emulation.
 They can have bubbles in their pipelines, limited support for forwarding, but overall okok maybe.
   - Baby cores all access instructions via the L1 scratchpad (1.5 MiB per Tensix core)

+## Symbolic Execution of PTX and Validation of Lowerings / LLM codegen

 ## Yufeng's Question

 > "Principled" way to design CPU / SoC?